13 Best Pillows of 2024

 First invented by NASA to use as seat cushions, memory foam is known for its ability to mold to your body’s shape and relieve pressure.
 For those with neck pain, cushioning but pressure-relieving memory foam could be your key to a better, more comfortable night’s sleep.
 You can usually find the best memory foam pillows carried in a variety of thicknesses, so they’re an option regardless of your sleeping position.

-Plus, if you’re looking for cooling pillows, gel memory foam is perfect for easing pressure and keeping your temperature regulated and comfortable.
+Plus, if you’re looking for cooling pillows, gel memory foam is perfect for easing pressure and keeping your temperature regulated, establishing one of the most comfortable pillows.
 Gel memory foam is different than traditional memory foam because it’s infused with cooling gels for temperature regulation and additional support.

 Shredded Memory Foam